-Why do you give gifts?
-Why do you give to your children, your spouse, your family, your friends, or someone in need?
-You give, hopefully, not to try to get something in return, but simply for the pleasure of giving.
+Why do we give gifts?
+Why give to our children, or spouse, or other family member or friends, or someone in need?
+Generally it is not to try to get something in return—to secure some right to the other person’s gratitude.
+We give simply for the pleasure of giving.
 It is, after all, more blessed to give than to receive (Acts 20:35).
-Living the give way just makes you happy.
+Living the give way simply makes us happy.

 But giving also does something else to us—something more specific.
-That’s because when we obey God’s law, a remarkable dynamic is set in motion.
+That’s because of a remarkable dynamic set in motion when we obey God’s law.

 Jesus Christ instructed us to lay up treasures not on Earth, but in heaven.
-Why?
-“For where your treasure is,” He said, “there will your heart be also” (Matthew 6:19-21).
+He explained the profound reason: “For where your treasure is,” He said, “there will your heart be also” (Matthew 6:21; Luke 12:34).

-We see this rule in action with tithing.
-In the Bible, God commands you to give 10 percent of your income to Him (e.g. Leviticus 27:30; Malachi 3:8-10; Matthew 23:23).
+We see this rule in action with tithes and offerings.
 God doesn’t need our money; He could provide for His work any number of miraculous ways.
-But He instructs you to commit your treasure to that work.
-This instills in you a habit of generosity that develops your character and makes you more like the great Giver (James 1:17).
-But it also draws your heart into His work.
-You take on a more committed mindset toward God’s plans and ambitions, His activities today, and how they are preparing for the future.
+But He instructs us to commit our treasure to that work.
+Not only does this instill in us a habit of generosity that develops our character and makes us more like Him, the great Giver (James 1:17)—but it also draws our hearts into His work.
+We take on a more committed mindset toward God’s plans and ambitions, His activities today, and how they are preparing for the future.

-If you think about it, that act of giving helps you love God more.
+If you think about it, that act of giving actually helps us to love God more.
 That is what God desires most of all.

-In ancient Israel, God wanted to lay claim to the hearts of His people the same way.
-He commanded the Israelites to give regular offerings—daily, weekly, monthly, annually.
-Obviously, God had no practical need or use for the animals sacrificed and food and drink offered to Him by fire.
-His goal in having the Israelites give these things was to turn their hearts toward Himself.
+In ancient Israel, God sought to lay claim to the hearts of His people the same way.
+He commanded that the Israelites offer regular sacrifices.
+There were daily, weekly, monthly and annual offerings, and others for certain special occasions.
+Obviously God didn’t have any practical use for the animals and other food and drink offered to Him.
+His goal in having the Israelites give was to change their thinking—to turn their hearts toward Himself.

-When an Israelite brought an offering to God, surely God was pleased, but that was not the primary reason He commanded it.
-Presenting korban to God made the giver feel closer to his Creator more than the other way around.
-He was committing his treasure to God, so his heart followed.
+When an Israelite brought an offering to God, it was intended to bring him closer to God.
+Surely God was pleased with the act, but that wasn’t the primary reason He commanded it.
+Presenting korban to God—the act of giving—was meant to make the giver feel closer to his Creator, more than the other way around.
+He was committing his treasure to God, and so his heart followed.

+Note how this law plays out in your life.
 Where your treasure is, there will your heart be also.
 If you invest your money, time and energy into your family, your heart will follow.
-If you give to and sacrifice for your marriage—even if you don’t “feel like it”—this physical act will actually lead your heart into a deeper love.
-Your obedience to the way of give will set in motion the wheels of love.
+If you give to and sacrifice for your marriage—even if you don’t “feel like it”—then you’ll find that physical act actually leading your heart into a deeper love.
+Your obedience to the way of give, even in a physical sense, will set in motion the wheels of love.

-By the same principle, if you constantly make sacrifices for your employer, that doesn’t make him feel closer to you nearly as much as it makes you feel closer to him.
+By the same principle, if you are constantly making sacrifices for your employer, that doesn’t make him feel closer to you nearly as much as it makes you feel closer to him.
 Your heart follows your treasure.
-Over time, you may then find yourself making greater and greater sacrifices for your work.
+Over time you may then find yourself making greater and still greater sacrifices for your work.
 This may or may not be a good thing.

-Maybe there is someone you must have regular contact with whom you have a hard time relating to.
+Maybe there’s someone you are thrust into regular contact with whom you have a hard time relating to.
 Perhaps one of your co-workers really gets under your skin.
-Try it out: Give him something.
-Make a sacrifice for him.
-Not to turn his heart to you, but to turn yours to him.
+Try it out: Give him something; make a sacrifice for him.
+Not to turn his heart to you—but yours to him!
 Give, and see if it doesn’t draw you nearer to him.
-It may not solve the problem completely, but you can be sure it will improve your attitude, which will improve the relationship.
+It may not solve the problem completely, but you can be sure it will improve your attitude.

-If you had an argument with your spouse in the morning and you feel resentful, do the counterintuitive thing: Pick up a bouquet of flowers on your way home from work.
+If you had an argument with your spouse in the morning and you’re feeling resentful, do the counterintuitive thing.
+Pick up a bouquet of flowers on your way home from work.
 The next time you see her, rather than giving her the lecture you’ve been rehearsing all day, give her a gift she may actually appreciate.
 Whether or not she does, you’ll find that your sacrifice has done a lot to dissolve your own hostility.
 Now you are in a far better position to restore harmony to your marriage than you otherwise would have been.